-Bilingual skills combined with the ability to speak confidently, read with comprehension, and write effectively can be leveraged in fields ranging from the hospitality industry to business and marketing.
-There are many reasons to study as a Spanish major, with this just being the beginning.
+Students can leverage bilingual skills ,combined with the ability to speak confidently, read with comprehension, and write effectively in fields ranging from the hospitality industry to business and marketing to medicine, law, ministry, education and more.

 Career and Salary Outcomes

 Armed with language proficiency and cultural understanding, critical thinking skills, and specialized studies, our Spanish program graduates thrive in numerous career paths that value effective communication, global awareness, and speaking more than one language.
-Even advanced fields like law and medicine benefit from the well-rounded education of a bachelor’s degree in Spanish.

 Careers you can pursue with a Spanish major include: